Victor Gilsoul: Career

-Legacy

-In 1898, King Leopold II of Belgium knighted Victor Gilsoul.
-In 1900, Gilsoul was awarded a silver medal at the World Exhibition in Paris for his paintings.

-Gilsoul's art is found in significant public and private collections worldwide, including the Musee Charlier and the Antwerp Museum of Fine Arts, as well as museums located in Luxembourg, Namur, Ostende, Mons, Dordrecht, Brighton and Barcelona.

 Style

 Four elements reoccur in his paintings: storms, waves, rivers and nature.
 In general, Gilsoul favored depictions of water.
 He style of painting went through various stages.
 His major works are neither entirely realistic, nor completely impressionistic.
 They were not created on site; however, they were the result of studies that he made consistently throughout his life.
 These studies of nature give a superposition of mood, deepening, images and light.
 Of these different images and sensations, he composed a summary on a large canvas, which has a stronger suggestive power than any painting of that nature.

+Collections

+Gilsoul's art is found in significant public and private collections worldwide, including the Charlier Museum, the Royal Museum of Fine Arts Antwerp and the Musée d'Orsay, as well as museums located in Luxembourg, Namur, Oostende, Mons, Dordrecht, Brighton and Barcelona.